MariaGrillo/IATI-Public-Validator/README.md

 Individual XML files that should pass or fail various validator tests are found in the `tests/xml/` directory

-To run the tests, ensure you have run `pip install -r requirements_dev.txt` and then run pytest:
+To run the tests, ensure you have run `pip install -r requirements_dev.txt`.
+Pytest can then be run using a python path to enable relative imports to be imported correctly:

 ```
 PYTHONPATH=. py.test --cov .